RazvanBerbece/Aztebot/README.md

 # Aztebot
-The ambitious and robust Discord bot which powers the <INSERT DISCORD NAME HERE ONCE WE KNOW IT> Discord community.
+The ambitious and robust Discord bot which powers the OTA (Ordinul Templierilor Azteci) Discord community.
 Written in Go.

 Composing services:
 - `mysql-db` (Containerised MySQL service for the data layer)